AgentMapMaker/rtd_gismap/docs/source/usage.rst

 .. _installation:

-Installation
+QGIS Installation
 ------------

-To use Lumache, first install it using pip:
+To use QGIS , first install it using pip:

 .. code-block:: console